 If You Read and Follow This Methodology; and, Have Enough Skill in the Market to Prevent Your Own Folly; Then AD Will Show You Outright Where Your Trade Plans Can Work, Where Your Entries Are Good, and Where Your Stops and Targets Can Be

-We do expect our users to have a minimum skill in understanding the order flow; and we feel we should never in fact operate in another way.
+The methodology is really about standing amidst the auctioning; and following.
+We do expect our users to have a minimum skill in understanding the order flow.
 We cannot "hold any trader's hand"; and nowhere in the world will you find some trading system with one continuous "buy here", "sell here", "buy here" indicator.
-Traders are auctioning in your market, and most traders are taking their lumps because they are not auctioning on the right side.
-(It is no secret that on a daily basis, more than 85% of all traders lose money.)
+Traders are auctioning in your market, and many traders are taking their lumps because they are not auctioning on the right side.
 This is an auction: if I go in buying and expect to see returns today, I am forced to either buy enough to keep the demand up myself, or go in with enough other buyers that will also keep the demand up.
 There is absolutely nothing more going on here.
 Right down to traders who work the inside bid and offer … And take profits on one-tick spreads.
 They do not predict the future either.
 It is that simple.

 It is also fortunately this simple: since nothing more is going on here, all any trader needs to do is follow the auction!
 When buyers are auctioning with enough demand, go in that auction yourself!
 It is truly that simple; and there is no magic snake oil that is revealing that to some other trader.
 Even there, once you have all entered that auction, you are just there in the auction still: sellers and everyone else in the market are free to begin to auction against you.
 You need to manage your trade and still follow the auction to understand where that momentum is ending.